dkerr64/homebridge-yolink/README.md

 * **Devices** is an array of objects that allow settings or overrides on a device-by-device basis.
 This array is optional but if provided contains the following fields:
   * **deviceId** *(required)*: ID to identify specific device.
 You can find this from the Homebridge log or in the Homebridge Config UI X by clicking on an accessory settings and copying the Serial Number field.
   * **config** *(optional)*: Object with settings specific for this device:
     * **hide** *(optional)*: Hide this device from Homebridge/HomeKit.
 You might want to do this to suppress the "device not supported" warning message in the log.
 Defaults to false.
-See Device Notes below for Thermometer / Hydrometer for settings specific to that device.
+See Device Notes below for Thermometer / Hydrometer, Carbon Monoxide and Smoke Alarm for settings specific to that device.
     * **name** *(optional)*: Override the name provided by YoLink for the device, this is what is shown in the Homebridge UI accessories page.
     * **refreshAfter** *(optional)*: Device specific override of global *refreshAfter*, see above.
 Defaults to global setting.
     * **doublePress** *(optional)*: Device specific override of global *doublePress*, see above.
 Defaults to global setting.